0xGiddi/python-wimlib/README.md

->This repo and project is still an early WIP.
->Be advised that not all functionality has been wrapped yet and errors and exceptions are to be expected until fully tested.
->
+> This is still somewhat a WIP, but has not yet been fully tested
 >Found a bug?
 Please, open up an issue in the [issue tracker](https://github.com/0xGiddi/python-wimlib/issues)

 ## Wimlib python wrapper